AvolitesLtd/TitanManual/docs/controlling-fixtures/fixture-groups.md

 Fixtures in a group are stored with a selection order, which is used with Shapes, Fan, and Overlap.
-You can also store a 2D position layout for fixtures, giving the actual physical location of fixtures for use with Shapes or Pixel Mapper effects or when selecting fixtures using patterns.
+You can also store a 2D position layout for fixture groups, giving the actual physical location of fixtures for use with Shapes or Pixel Mapper effects or when selecting fixtures using patterns.
+The 2D layout is also used when creating Layout screens as described in the next section.

 ### Fixture Order